2016 marks Ted Leitner's 37th season behind the microphone for "My Padres."

 Leitner studied TV and radio broadcasting at Oklahoma State University and earned his Master's degree in communications from the University of Oklahoma in Norman.

-A fixture in the San Diego community, he has served as master of ceremonies at several Padres events over the years, including Opening Day ceremonies, the club's annual awards dinner and 2012's Jerry Coleman Day, honoring Coleman's 70 years in baseball.
+A fixture in the San Diego community, he has served as master of ceremonies at several Padres events over the years, including Opening Day ceremonies, the club's annual awards dinner, Padres Hall of Fame induction ceremonies and 2012's Jerry Coleman Day, honoring Coleman's 70 years in baseball.

 Leitner has six sons: twins Nicholas and Ryan, Mark, Matthew, Jordan and Teddy, and one daughter, Kristin.

-In 2015, Dick Enberg returns for his sixth season as the play-by-play voice for Padres television broadcasts, having been part of the on-air team that helped launch the new regional sports network FOX Sports San Diego in 2012.
+In 2016, Dick Enberg returns for his seventh and final season as the primary play-by-play voice for Padres television broadcasts, having been part of the on-air team that helped launch the new regional sports network FOX Sports San Diego in 2012.

 Renowned as one of the greatest sports broadcasters of all time, Enberg worked for CBS Sports for 11 years prior to joining the Padres, most recently serving as a play-by-play voice for the network's coverage of the NFL, college basketball and the U.S. Open Tennis Championship.
 He also contributed to coverage of the Masters® and PGA Championship broadcasts on CBS Sports.